aseemk/node-jsonreq/readme.md

 ===================

 JSON requests made easy.
-No more dealing with low-level HTTP events, chunked requests or responses, buffering, etc. Just get and post to send and receive.
+No more dealing with low-level HTTP events, chunked requests or responses, buffering, parsing, try-catching, etc. Just get and post to send and receive.

 Installation